ory/hydra/internal/httpclient/docs/OAuth2LoginRequest.md

 ### NewOAuth2LoginRequest

-`func NewOAuth2LoginRequest(challenge string, client OAuth2Client, requestUrl string, requestedAccessTokenAudience []string, requestedScope []string, skip bool, subject string, ) *OAuth2LoginRequest`
+`func NewOAuth2LoginRequest(challenge string, client OAuth2Client, requestUrl string, skip bool, subject string, ) *OAuth2LoginRequest`

 NewOAuth2LoginRequest instantiates a new OAuth2LoginRequest object
 This constructor will assign default values to properties that have it defined,